Skip to table of contents

 6. Jury Duty with appropriate documentation

-7. Presentation or representation in a leadership capacity at regional or national professional meetings
+7. Scientific/Educational presentation or representation in a leadership capacity at regional or national professional meetings

 Consequences of Absences

-An unexcused absence or failure to report an absence as described above is considered unprofessional behavior and may result in a Professionalism Concerns Report (PCR).
+An unapproved absence or failure to report an absence as described above is considered unprofessional behavior and may result in a Professionalism Concerns Report (PCR).

 Special Circumstances

-Examinations: Because of the difficulty in rescheduling examinations, permission to be excused from high-stakes (e.g. mid-term, final, clinical skills) examinations must be obtained in writing in advance from the OU College of Dentistry Course Director and the OU College of Dentistry Student Affairs and is limited to reasons of health or personal tragedy.
-Although requests for exceptions will be considered individually, residency interviews, family events, or personal travel are not considered reasons for missing an examination.
+Examinations: Because of the difficulty in rescheduling examinations, permission to be excused from high-stakes examinations (e.g. mid-term, final, clinical skills assessments) will be granted only in cases of health issues or personal tragedy.
+While exceptions may be reviewed on an individual basis, residency/job interviews, family events, or personal travel are not considered reasons for missing an examination.

 Faculty may not impose a point limitation or grade penalty on a high-stakes examination for which a student has obtained an excused absence.
 However, faculty may employ a revised examination format.